“The child is the beauty of God present in the world, that greatest gift to a family.” – Mother Teresa

 - Remember that the way we welcome children in church directly affects the way they respond to the church, to God. and to one another.
 Let them know that they are at home in this house of worship.

 Saint Margaret’s programs are for all children from birth through fifth grade.
 See the Childcare Center for information on the care of children from birth through age two.

 Joyful Noise Worship 8:45 a.m. & 11:00 service

 Children ages three years and older gather in the aisle during the Gospel reading.
-They then go to the chapel to read a Bible story together, pray, and enjoy some music during the sermon time.
+They then go to Bristol Hall to read a Bible story together, pray, and enjoy some music during the sermon time.

 10:10 Education Hour

 All children are invited to attend our 10:10 a.m.
 Education Hour.
-These classes are held between the 8:45 a.m. & 11:00 a.m. services to nurture your child’s growth in faith and fellowship.
+Classes are held between the 8:45 a.m. & 11:00 a.m. services to nurture your child’s growth in faith and fellowship.